mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *Five years of work.
 You recruit, train, test hundreds of candidates.
 You select the best: Young, idealistic, skilled.
 You teach them everything you know.*
 >
 {{descriptive
 *Diplomacy.
 Combat.
 Investigation.
 Ethics.
 When to fight.
 When to talk.
 When to compromise.
-The grey wisdom you learned across 15 quests.*
+The gray wisdom you learned across 15 quests.*
 >
 {{descriptive
 *Eventually, the Academy is self-sustaining.
 50 trained Peacekeepers.
 200 in training.
 An institution.
 A legacy.*